Erdogan meets Azerbaijan’s Aliyev as thousands flee Nagorno-Karabakh

 According to Yerevan, more than 200 people were killed and 400 wounded in last week’s operation, which was slammed by Western countries.

-Pashinyan has blamed Russia for failing Armenia.
-He is facing protests and calls for his resignation for failing ethnic Armenians in Nagorno-Karabakh.
+Pashinyan is facing protests and calls for his resignation for failing ethnic Armenians in Nagorno-Karabakh.